-This Regulation applies to all engines falling within the categories set out in paragraph 1.1 which are installed in or are intended to be installed in category T vehicles and non-road mobile machinery.
+This Regulation applies to all engines falling within the categories set out in paragraph 1.1 which are installed in or are intended to be installed in category T vehicles1 and non-road mobile machinery.

-- 1.1 For the purposes of this Regulation, the following engine categories, divided into the sub-categories set out in Appendix 1 to this paragraph, apply: - 1.1.1 'category NRE': engines for category T vehicles and non-road mobile machinery intended and suited to move, or to be moved, by road or otherwise, and are not included in any other category set out in paragraphs 1.1.2. to 1.1.7.; - 1.1.2 'category NRG':engines having a reference power that is greater than 560 kW, exclusively for use in generating sets; engines for generating sets other than those having those characteristics are included in the categories NRE or NRS, according to their characteristics; - 1.1.3 'category NRSh':hand-held SI engines having a reference power that is less than 19 kW, exclusively for use in hand-held machinery; - 1.1.4 'category NRS':SI engines for category T vehicles and non-road mobile machinery having a reference power that is less than 56 kW and not included in category NRSh; - 1.1.5 'category SMB': SI engines exclusively for use in snowmobiles; engines for snowmobiles other than SI engines are included in category NRE; - 1.1.6 'category ATS': SI engines exclusively for use in ATVs and SbS that are either category T vehicles or non-road mobile machinery; engines for ATVs and SbS other than SI engines are included in category NRE. - 1.1.7.
-A variable-speed engine of a particular category may be used in the place of a constant-speed engine of the same category.
+- 1.1.
+For the purposes of this Regulation, the following engine categories, divided into the sub-categories set out in Appendix 1 to this Regulation, apply: - 1.1.1.
+"Category NRE": engines for category T vehicles and non-road mobile machinery intended and suited to move, or to be moved, by road or otherwise, and are not included in any other category set out in paragraphs 1.1.2. to 1.1.7.; - 1.1.2.
+"Category NRG": engines having a reference power that is greater than 560 kW, exclusively for use in generating sets; engines for generating sets other than those having those characteristics are included in the categories NRE or NRS, according to their characteristics; - 1.1.3.
+"Category NRSh": hand-held Aprak Ignition (SI) engines having a reference power that is less than 19 kW, exclusively for use in hand-held machinery; - 1.1.4.
+"Category NRS": SI engines for category T vehicles and non-road mobile machinery having a reference power that is less than 56 kW and not included in category NRSh; - 1.1.5.
+"Category SMB": SI engines exclusively for use in snowmobiles; engines for snowmobiles other than SI engines are included in category NRE; - 1.1.6 "Category ATS": SI engines exclusively for use in All-terrain vehicles (ATVs) and Side-by-Side (SbS) that are either category T vehicles or non-road mobile machinery; engines for ATVs and SbS other than SI engines are included in category NRE. - 1.1.7.
+A variable-speed engine of a particular category may be used in the place of a constant-speed engine of the same category. - 1.2.
+This UN Regulation shall not apply to monitoring of emissions of pollutants from engines operated in category T vehicles or non-road mobile machinery over their normal patterns, conditions and payloads.